 Call for ID program suspension

-Also on Tuesday, the Rakhine state parliament urged the Union government of Myanmar to suspend the ID card process for Rohingya in the multiethnic state, arguing that state officials have been falsely registering them as members of the ethnic Kaman group.
+Also on Tuesday, the Rakhine state parliament urged the Union government of Myanmar to suspend the National Registration Card (NRC) process for ethnic Kamans in the state, arguing that immigration officials have been falsely registering Rohingya Muslims as members of the ethnic Kaman group.

 The Rohingya are considered illegal immigrants from Bangladesh and are not listed as one of Myanmar’s 135 official ethnic groups, whereas the predominantly Muslim Kamans are an official ethnic minority.

 Than Maung, a lawmaker representing the Ramree constituency, submitted the proposal for consideration during the state parliament’s daily session.

 There are currently about 200 of a total 7,000 Muslims in Ramree’s Kyauk Ni Maw village tract who are authentic Kaman, based on voter records from the 2015 general elections when 290 residents had ID cards identifying them as Kaman.
 But now more than 3,300 villagers have IDs listing them as Kaman.

 Kyaw Aye Thein, Rakhine state’s minister of finance, revenue, planning, and economy, said during the session that the suspension of citizen analysis efforts had been followed by transferring registration forms to the appropriate Union-government ministry.